RS Management Education and Training Services issues digital certificates to graduates via Certif-ID

 You would like to read

-Bengaluru (Karnataka) [India], September 8 (ANI/NewsVoir): RS Management Education and Training Services is a Filipino-owned company having operations in the United Arab Emirates and the Philippines.
+Bengaluru (Karnataka) [India], September 8 (ANI/PRNewswire): RS Management Education and Training Services is a Filipino-owned company having operations in the United Arab Emirates and the Philippines.

 The company aims to empower the next generation of skilled overseas Filipino workers by providing them with world-class consultancy training and certification services.